 The Radford University Police Department is a full-service, sworn, accredited law enforcement agency devoted to the welfare of the University community.
 The department enforces state laws and Radford University policy on all property owned or controlled by the university as well as on adjacent streets and sidewalks.
 Members of the department are dedicated to maintain and improve the safety, security, and quality of life within our community.

-The Patrol Services section provides 24-hour patrol protection to the campus, parking lots, residence halls and other properties owned or controlled by the university or its foundation.
-Radford University Police Officers are vested with full law enforcement powers and responsibilities, identical to the local police or sheriff's department in your home community.
+We provide 24-hour patrol protection to the campus, parking lots, residence halls and other properties owned or controlled by the university or its foundation.
+Radford University Police officers are vested with full law enforcement powers and responsibilities, identical to the local police or sheriff's department in your home community.
 The officers are trained at the New River Criminal Justice Training Academy and receive additional in-service and specialized training in first aid, firearms, defensive tactics, legal updates, human relations, sensitivity issues, and criminal investigations.

 Crisis Intervention Team